csbrasnett/martini_vis/README.md

 you don't have sidechains/ligands which are bound with the same force constant.
 Similarly, the short/long elastic network bonds for beta sheets are identified by their distance parameter, which is encoded in the force field.
 I haven't extensively checked this degeneracy assumption, so if it breaks for you, please let me know.

+One other complication with looking at elastic networks is that VMD can't handle atoms with more than 12 bonds attached.
+`vis_top_writer.py` handles this by inspecting the elastic network and - if any such atoms are found - removing these "excessive" bonds.
+This means that while you'll be able to look at your protein with its network in VMD, the network you see won't contain all the elastic network bonds that were applied during your simulation.
+The bonds that were removed get written to a separate text file for noting in case they're of interest to you.

 &ast; at least I'm pretty certain it does